Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Numerical Results

 As we argued before (cf. Section \ref{subseq:RMaps}), the RSS values are obtained by integrating the signal strength measurements over time and the channel bandwidth, which effectively averages out the small scale frequency selective fluctuations.

-Given this, we identify three sources of mismatch between the true (real) RSS (pathloss) radio maps (i.e., where the measurements at the UE stem from, or in other words, the radio map which is established by true measurements) and the estimated ones, which are used as input features of LocUNet.
+Given this, we identify two sources of mismatch between the actual RSS measured at the UE and the estimated radio map input to LocUNet.
+These are:

-\begin{enumerate} \item The mismatch between the real propagation phenomena (governed by Maxwell's equations) and the simplified model which is used to estimate the radio maps.
-Here, a statistical model based on radial symmetry exemplify a very simplified model with great mismatch, whereas models that use the geometry of the environment (e.g. ray-tracing methods or their accurate approximations like RadioUNet) will yield much better radio map estimations.
-Such methods, obviously, suffer from \item The mismatch due to the inaccurate knowledge of the propagation environment.
-Here, the inaccuracies occur due to two reasons: \textbf{1)} Inaccuracies of the position and shape information of the objects which are stationary, \textbf{2)} Mobility of the objects.
-For stationary objects in the environment, a good description of the shapes of stationary objects (e.g. buildings) can be obtained with some feasible effort (Maps of many cities are available for public access, e.g. by \emph{OpenStreetMap} \cite{OpenStreetMap}, and further refinements of the stationary environment could be attained by for instance computer vision techniques, based on e.g. street level or satellite images of the environment, or by methods which use LiDAR).
-However, it is very difficult to alleviate the inaccuracies due to the mobility of the objects, as: \textbf{a)} Estimating the shape of an object is a very demanding task, which is impossible to apply for every moving object in the environment. \textbf{b)} Even if it was possible to know their shapes (e.g., for cars, their shape could be fetched from a database), their accurate position would not be available due to their mobility.
+\begin{enumerate} \item The mismatch between the real propagation phenomena and the simplified model which is used to estimate the radio maps.
+For example, a statistical model based on radial symmetry plus long-normal fluctuations exemplifies a very simplified model with large mismatch, whereas models that use the geometry of the environment (e.g. ray tracing methods or their accurate approximations like RadioUNet) will yield much better radio map estimations. \item The mismatch due to the inaccurate knowledge of the propagation environment.
+This inaccuracy can be decomposed into two classes: \textbf{1)} Imperfect knowledge on position, shape and material information of the objects, \textbf{2)} Changes in the environment due to the objects with mobility.
+While the first class of inaccuracies could be alleviated by integrating public access city maps (e.g., \emph{OpenStreetMap} \cite{OpenStreetMap}) with refined information from cameras, LiDAR, and satellites, the second class of inaccuracy is not easily solvable since it would require a dynamic re-computation at a fast rate of the radio maps for the time-varying environment. \end{enumerate}

-Hence, in the following we focus on the inaccuracy due to mobile objects, which we modeled as the presence of cars in the environment, unknown to LocUNet while estimating the radio maps.
+Hence, in this work we focus on the inaccuracy due to mobile objects in the propagation environment, which we modeled as the presence of cars in the streets.
+In particular, these are unknown in the training phase of RadioUNet, and unknown at the run time of LocUNet.
+However, LocUNet can learn the discrepancy between the RadioUnet estimated radio map and the actual one during training, and (seamlessly) incorporate the statistics of this error in its location estimation.

-\item A milder mismatch occurs due to the speeding up of the radio map computations, which in the current paper is as a result of using RadioUNet as the radio map estimator, instead of a ray-tracing software. \end{enumerate}

-To study the performance of LocUNet under first source of mismatch described above, we take the dominant path model (DPM, cf. Sec. \ref{subsubsec:DPM}) as the model for the radio map estimations, and the intelligent ray-tracing (IRT, cf. Sec. \ref{subsubsec:IRT}) as the \emph{surrogate for the real} propagation phenomena, from which the UE gets its measurements.
-We justify this approach in the following Remark.